 Where The Money Goes

-The Georgia Lottery operates on 0.9% of lottery revenues and has been at or below 1% every year since 2002.
-In fiscal year 2017, lottery retailers earned a 6% sales commission on each lottery ticket they sold.
+The Georgia Lottery operates on 1.1% of lottery revenues.
+In fiscal year 2018, lottery retailers earned a 6% sales commission on each lottery ticket they sold.
 Major vendors that operate our gaming system and print instant games earn approximately 2% of revenues.

 By law, the Georgia Lottery Corporation (GLC) is governed by a seven-member board of directors that is appointed by the Governor.
 The Lottery for Education Act also creates a joint committee of the General Assembly to serve as the Georgia Lottery Corporation Legislative Oversight Committee, comprised of the House Regulated Industries Committee & Senate Economic Development Committee.
 The Lottery is accountable to the Governor, the General Assembly through the Joint Legislative Oversight Committee, and to the public through regular and on-going audits and reports.
 All audits and reports are public documents.
 Additionally, the Georgia Department of Audits annually releases a special report on the Georgia Lottery.